Soniaprogram/Cryptocurrencies/README.md

 ## Purpose

 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
-Using unsupervised learning and my knowledge as to how to process data, how to cluster, how to reduce my dimensions, and how to reduce the principal components using PCA, I have created a report including what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+Using unsupervised learning and my knowledge of processing data, how to cluster, how to reduce my dimensions, and how to reduce the principal components using PCA, I have created a report including what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
 This report will provide an analysis for clients preparing to get into the cryptocurrency market.

 #### Deliverable 1: Preprocessing the Data for PCA
 Using my knowledge of Pandas, I preprocessed the dataset in order to perform PCA in Deliverable 2.